NASN Research Priorities 2020‐2021

-NASN encourages a broad range of research topics related to promoting student health.
-For 2018-2019, NASN is particularly interested in robust research on the following topics to expand the needed knowledge base in school nursing research.
+NASN encourages a broad range of research related to promoting student health.
+For 2020-2021, NASN is particularly interested in interventions related to school health and COVID-19, as well as robust research on the following topics that will align with NASN’s research trajectory.

-In addition to robust research projects and secondary data analyses of existing data, systematic literature reviews synthesizing the state of the science in priority areas would also be valued contributions to the literature.
+In addition to robust research projects, systematic literature reviews synthesizing the state of the science in priority areas would also be valued contributions to the literature.

 Page last updated August 2020.